Grooming grey, white or coloured horses

 If you’ve got really stubborn stains, try a dedicated stain remover first like Supreme Products Stain Remover Shampoo for removal of stubborn stains from light coloured horses.
 It removes old stains plus helps to remove yellow stains from white tails.
 Use more than one application if required.

 All the great brands you know and love offer shampoos.
 Take a look at our selection here.
-Best in class for deep cleaning and with optical brighteners to bring out the brilliance of white, grey and light-coloured coats, is Farnam Vetrolin White 'N Brite Shampoo.
+A shampoo formulated for the coats of grey and white horses, like Lincoln's Magic White Horse Shampoo, will help clean the coat and give a whiter, brighter finish.

 What’s best product to wash his tail?